aryelgois/medools-router/example/README.md

 lists the defaut [Person] model.
 You can edit it to include more.
 If you prefer, you can keep this file outside of your public directory.

-`api/.htaccess` does the magic of redirecting the routes to `api/index.php`.
-It also has a commented `SSLRequireSSL` directive.
-It is highly recommended that you use SSL.

-`api/index.php` gathers request data and pass to the Router.
+`api/.htaccess` does the magic of redirecting the routes to `api/index.php`, which gathers request data and pass to the Router.

 The client needs to request data from `api/`.